 - “You did a really great job with balancing everything today.”

 Setting expectations that are grounded within your current context (not lofty and unrealistic stereotypes of how/what you should experience at Christmas) is another way that you can be kind to yourself during this time.
 For more on extending self-compassion to yourself and the science behind why this works, check out this article that I’ve written previously on the subject.

 Follow Your Bliss

-Whatever your “bliss” is (and I can’t take credit for the phrase here – a friend of mine is known for saying it and I love it so much I’ve adopted it here for all of you as well), the key here is to keep making the time and space to do it.
-Not only is it another concrete way in which you can practice kindness towards yourself, but it will bring you balance, perspective and energise you through the festive season which should not only be about giving but also receiving.
+Whatever your “bliss” is (and I can’t take credit for the phrase here – a friend of mine is known for saying it and I love it so much, I’ve adopted it here for all of you as well), the key here is to keep making the time and space to do it.
+Not only is it another concrete way in which you can practice kindness towards yourself, but it will bring you balance and perspective, and energise you through the festive season, which should not only be about giving but also receiving.

 We’d like to wish all mamas much warmth and many blessings this holiday season!
 However stressful things might get, remember to cut yourself some slack, consider all you have to be grateful for, and find positivity in the present moment.